manuelalejandrojimeneztorres/online-survey-management-system/README.md

 2. You need a mysql server working.

-3. Create the mysql database, that in our case is "db_bicycles".
+3. Create the mysql database, that in our case is "onlinesurveymanagementsystem".

 Finally to start enjoying this project.

 ```
-cd Bicycles/backend
+cd online-survey-management-system/backend
-node index.js
+node app.js

-cd Bicycles/frontend
+cd online-survey-management-system/frontend
 ionic serve
 ```

+## Try it with Postman

+You can access the Online Survey Management System API documentation and test each of its endpoints at the following link:

+- [Online Survey Management System API documentation](https://www.postman.com/online-survey-management-system-api-team/online-survey-management-system-api/documentation/z14xj72/online-survey-management-system-api?workspaceId=710b6d14-ac82-47b4-a84e-ead823583acd) - The official API documentation

 Enjoy!!!